 Power

 Power is the most critical skill for a climber to speed climb fast.
-When you dyno or make a bouldering move quickly with momentum, you use power.
+You use power when you dyno or make a bouldering move quickly with momentum.
 When it comes to speed climbing fast, you are utilizing power every single move, which is a lot of sustained power.
-Trying out speed climbing and seeing how quickly you go is a great way to train power.
-Because the power you’re using while speed climbing doesn’t only come from your upper body but from your lower body too.
+Trying out speed climbing and seeing how quickly you go is a great way to train power because the power you’re using while speed climbing doesn’t only come from your upper body but from your lower body too.
 If you train power by practicing speed climbing, you challenge your entire body’s ability to generate power.
-On top of being beneficial for training power, your ability to speed climb with relative ease, or lack thereof, can be a helpful indicator to determine if power is a weakness or a strength.
-If you find that jumping from hold to hold is relatively easy, then power is a strength.
+On top of being beneficial for training power, your ability to speed climb with relative ease or lack thereof, can be a helpful indicator to determine if power is a weakness or a strength.
+Power is a strength if jumping from hold to hold is relatively easy.
 Power is likely a weakness if you make one or two dynamic movements before getting out to breathe.

 Coordination